plujon/resources/README.md

 ## What is this site?

-This site is an attempt to gather a comprehensive list of resources that would be helpful to people who have been malaffected by porn.
+This site is an attempt to gather a comprehensive list of resources that would be helpful to people who have been harmed by porn.
 This includes

 * parents who are concerned about porn's pervasivness and effect on their children,